DougEdey/dougedey.github.io/_posts/2014-04-05-Elsinore-Mash-Profiles.md

 When you get StrangeBrewQT, you can build it from source (install QTCreator and hit build, it should work on all platforms), using the _elsinore_mash_ branch.
 There's a post __TO_COME__ with links to binary drops for Mac/Windows/Linux as standalone archives.
 Sorry, I don't have an automated build system for all of this yet.

+Well, I lie a bit, you can get the Ubuntu release from [this directory](https://github.com/DougEdey/StrangeBrewQT/tree/master/drops)

 When you have your recipe and mash profile setup in StrangeBrewQT, under the tools item there's a "Send Mash" option under "Tools", this will attempt to send the mash profile to the Elsinore Server you have setup under Preferences->Brewer.

 You'll get relevant messages for any issues that StrangeBrew finds when trying to update the mash Profile, and then a message for the profile being sent